kdeldycke/chessboard/README.rst

 Install
 -------

-This package is available on PyPi, so you can install the latest stable release and its dependencies with a simple `pip` call:
+This package is `available on PyPi <https://pypi.python.org/pypi/chessboard>`_, so you can install the latest stable release and its dependencies with a simple `pip` call:

 .. code-block:: bash